segreeeen/decoronizer/README.md

 ![DeCoronizer Logo](src/gitstuff/image0.png)

-DeCoronizer is a Chrome extension that socially distances you from Hündchen virus and fix a Website.
+DeCoronizer is a Chrome extension that socially distances you from the Puppy virus by fixing websites.

 ## Why?